Respawn-League/Respawn-Docs/docs/src/league/rules/spectators.md

 # Spectators
 The staff team are the only people allowed to be present during an official match on spectator.
-When switching classes during the game do not switch to spectator.
+When switching classes during the game do not switch to spectator, instead use the infinite class slot (scout) to swap classes.
+Any player found spectating an official match will be subject to Infractions.